tohwsw/q-porting-advisor/README.md

-# AWS Graviton Compatibility Analysis Tool with Q CLI
+# AWS Graviton Compatibility Analysis Tool with Kiro CLI

 ## Overview
 This README documents the LLM prompt methodology used to analyze Node.js applications for AWS Graviton (ARM64) processor compatibility.